Environment-Adaptive Covariate Selection: Learning When to Use Spurious Correlations for Out-of-Distribution Prediction: Environment-Adaptive Covariate Selection

-EACS admits both a discrete and a continuous implementation, which trade off statistical guarantees and computational scalability.
+EACS admits a discrete and a continuous implementation, which differ in both the selector form and the training scheme.
+The discrete version uses a finite library and a staged selector; it is interpretable and admits the theoretical analysis of \Cref{subsec:theorem}.
+The continuous version uses a soft gate trained jointly with the predictor; it forgoes these guarantees but scales to high-dimensional settings.
+Either implementation may use a hand-crafted or a learned encoder.

-\textbf{Discrete selector.} In its discrete form, EACS selects among a finite library $Z$ of candidate subsets, as summarized in~\Cref{alg:eafs1}.
-For each environment, the selector $\widehat g$ chooses a binary mask $z_e \in \{0,1\}^p$ by minimizing the empirical risk $\widehat R_e(z)$ over $z \in Z$.
-This formulation admits theoretical analysis, and the finite-sample guarantees in \Cref{subsec:theorem} apply directly to this setting.
+\textbf{Discrete selector.} In its discrete form, EACS selects among a finite library $Z$ of candidate subsets (\Cref{alg:eafs1}).
+For each training environment, the selector $\widehat g$ is trained to predict the subset that minimizes the empirical risk $\widehat R_e(z)$ over $z \in Z$.

-In practice, the library $Z$ is chosen to be structured and relatively small—for example, all subsets of size at most $k$, or unions of a fixed causal core with a small number of plausible proxy variables.
-This design keeps both computational costs and the $\log |Z|$ terms in the sample complexity bounds (\Cref{theorem:finite}) manageable.
-Nevertheless, explicitly enumerating all subsets in $Z$ becomes prohibitive as the number of covariates $p$ grows.
+The library $Z$ is typically structured and small: for instance, all subsets of size at most $k$, or unions of a fixed causal core with a small number of plausible proxy variables.
+This keeps both the computational cost and the $\log |Z|$ term in \Cref{theorem:finite} manageable.
+Enumeration becomes prohibitive as the number of covariates grows, motivating the continuous relaxation below.

-\text{Continuous relaxation via soft gating.} To scale EACS to high-dimensional settings, we introduce a continuous relaxation, summarized in~\Cref{alg:eafs2}.
-Instead of selecting a binary mask, the selector outputs a deterministic soft gating vector $\tilde z_e \in (0,1)^p$ as a function of the environment representation $u_e$.
-Predictions are formed by element-wise gating of covariates, and the base predictor and gate are trained jointly by minimizing the environment-averaged empirical risk
+\textbf{Continuous relaxation via soft gating.} To avoid enumerating $Z$, we introduce a continuous relaxation (\Cref{alg:eafs2}).
+Instead of choosing a binary mask, the selector outputs a soft gating vector $\tilde z_e \in (0,1)^p$ as a function of $u_e$.
+Predictions are formed by element-wise gating of the covariates, and the baseline predictor and gating network are trained jointly to minimize the environment-averaged empirical risk.

-The gate $\tilde z_e$ depends only on the environment summary $u_e$ and is shared across all samples in the environment, preserving the environment-level nature of covariate selection.
-As the temperature parameter $\tau$ decreases, the sigmoid gating function becomes increasingly step-like and $\tilde z_e$ approaches a binary mask.
-When additional sparsity is desired, one may further penalize $\tilde z_e$, though in this analysis we focus on this pure risk-minimization formulation.
+The gate $\tilde z_e$ depends only on $u_e$ and is shared across all samples in environment $e$, so covariate selection remains an environment-level operation.
+As the temperature $\tau$ decreases, the sigmoid becomes increasingly step-like and $\tilde z_e$ approaches a binary mask.
+Additional sparsity can be enforced by penalizing $\tilde z_e$, though we focus on the pure risk-minimization formulation.